chhuang-one/sqxclib/doc/SqQuery.md

 #### from / table

 from() and table() can specify database table.
-They do the same thing and support subquery, below "Subquery and Brackets" will explain the details.
+They do the same thing and support subquery, other details are explained in the titled "Subquery and Brackets".

 use C language